kairex/kairex-api-docs/README.md

 ## PUBLIC API

 With the public API, you can get Kairex's market data such as ticker and orderbook.
-It is open for every clients.
+It is open for any clients.